A Medical Home for Patients with Chronic Pain

 Previously, he served as director of Chronic Pain at Johns Hopkins, director of the Comprehensive Pain Treatment Center at the Hospital for Joint Diseases at NYU Health, director of chronic pain for the Department of Pain Medicine and Palliative Care at Beth Israel Medical Center, and as director of Pain Medicine Research for the Department of Anesthesiology at Mount Sinai School of Medicine in New York.
 Dr. Pappagallo is a participating provider of the Atlantic Accountable Care Organization.

-Jennifer Sayanlar, MD
+Jennifer Sayanlar, DO

 Dr. Jennifer Sayanlar is a fellowship-trained pain management specialist with Atlantic Medical Group.
 With a focus on neuromuscular conditions of the back, neck, spine and joints, Dr. Sayanlar provides leading-edge nonsurgical interventions to control acute and chronic pain and improve a patient’s quality of life.